estruyf/vscode-community-ui-toolkit/README.md

 ## Join the community

-Join the [VS Code UI Toolkit](https://discord.gg/wtv7wS2A79) Discord server to discuss the development of the `vscode-community-ui-toolkit`..
+Join the [VS Code UI Toolkit](https://discord.gg/wtv7wS2A79) Discord server to discuss the development of the `vscode-community-ui-toolkit`.

+## Contributing

+If you want to contribute, please find an open issue you would like to work on and leave us a comment.
+If you have any questions, feel free to ask in the issue or in the Discord server.

 ## Web Components

+Check our issue list for the current status of the components.

 ### Existing component support